WallGauge-GaugeApps/weatherFlowDataGetter/README.md

   obsDate: '10/2/2020, 2:28:35 PM', // Observation time the data was entered into the weatherFlow cloud
   current: {                        // call getCurrent() to update
     temp: 56.8,                     // temp is the current temperature in Fahrenheit
-    feelsLike: 56.8,                // calculated by weaterFlow cloud
+    feelsLike: 56.8,                // calculated by weatherFlow cloud
     wind: 4,                        // wind speed in miles per hour
     windGust: 7.5,                  // wind gust in miles per hour
     windDegree: 266,                // wind direction in degrees